The "revise and resubmit as new" option in peer-review

 Utility

-AFAIU, “Revise and resubmit as new” is mostly for changing statistics (such as the average end-to-end time).
+AFAIU from private commuication, “Revise and resubmit as new” has been introduced for changing statistics (such as the average end-to-end time).
 It has an administrative impact (new ID) and a scientific impact (by default, you loose reviewer continuity).
-There is no scientific value.
+There is no real scientific value.